anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 * AC 7: Touch target for back button meets minimum size requirements (44px)
 * AC 8: Header adapts properly to different screen orientations and sizes

-### Task 2: Search and Filter Section
+### Task 2: Search Section

 **User Story:**
 As an artist,
-I want to search for specific hosts and filter the ranking by different metrics
+I want to search for specific hosts
-so that I can quickly find relevant hosts and view rankings based on my preferred criteria.
+so that I can quickly find relevant hosts in the ranking list.

 **Acceptance Criteria:**